NCERT Book Solutions Class 7 Geography Chapter 4

 (i) What is the atmosphere?

 Answer: The blanket of air surrounding the earth is called the atmosphere.
-The atmosphere primarily comprises nitrogen and oxygen in bulk and other gases like carbon dioxide, helium, ozone, etc in lesser quantities.
+The atmosphere primarily comprises nitrogen and oxygen in bulk and other gases like carbon dioxide, helium, ozone, etc. in less quantities.
 All living beings on earth depend on the atmosphere for their survival.

 (ii) Which two gases make the bulk of the atmosphere?